Category

 • Why: Also serves as a hardener.

-• Effect on Performance: Bar soap is slightly more moisturizing.
+• Effect on Performance: The Bar Soap is slightly more moisturizing.
 Since our bodies are slightly salty, salt water is gentler on our skin than pure water.
 Salty soap is, too.

 Other differences in formulation